(Rapid City, South Dakota, March 15, 1895 – Chicago, February 3, 1932).1

-At some point after the armistice he was reassigned to the 166th Aero, which became part of the Army of Occupation and was stationed at Trier and Coblenz.14 At the end of February 1919 he was among those in the 166th who received orders to proceed to Colombey-les-Belles in anticipation of returning to the U.S.15 He was a shipmate of fellow second Oxford detachment member Allen Tracy Bird on the S. S. Suriname, which sailed from Brest on April 4, 1919, and docked at Hoboken on April 29, 1919.16
+At some point after the armistice Halley was reassigned to the 166th Aero, which became part of the Army of Occupation and was stationed at Trier and Coblenz.28 At the end of February 1919 he was among those in the 166th who received orders to proceed to Colombey-les-Belles in anticipation of returning to the U.S.29 Along with Tracy Bird, he sailed from Brest on the S. S. Suriname on April 4, 1919, arriving at Hoboken on April 29, 1919.30

 (For complete bibliographic entries, please consult the list of works and web pages cited.)

 1 Halley’s birth and death dates are taken from his obituary in the Cornell Alumni News (see “Obituaries”).
 His place of birth and place of death are taken from “Walter Halley Dies in Chicago.”
 The photo is a detail from a photo of the five Halley brothers that was posted to Find A Grave memorial #31041050 for Samuel Russell Halley.

 2 Information on Halley’s family is taken from Wells, “Scotland to the Black Hills of Dakota,” and from other documents available at Ancestry.com.